 There was a thorough staff recruitment procedure with all stages of the process recorded.
-This included advertising the post, although the manager said most posts were filled by word of mouth, providing a job description and person specification.
+Staff recruitment was undertaken by the organisation's HR department.
+The process included advertising the post, providing an application form, job description and person specification.
 Prospective staff were short-listed for interview.
-The interview contained scenario based questions to identify people's communication skills and knowledge of the service the home provided.
-References were taken up and Disclosure and Barring Services (DBS) security checks carried out prior to staff starting in post and there was a three month probationary period.
-Part of the process was informal visits to the home so that prospective staff could meet people who use the service, get an idea of how the home runs and it gave people an opportunity to say what they thought about the candidates.
+The interview was conducted by the registered manager and clinical nurses and contained scenario based questions to identify people's communication skills and knowledge of the field in which the home provided a service.
+References were taken up, Disclosure and Barring Services (DBS) security checks were carried out prior to staff starting in post and there was a three month probationary period.
+In the case of nurses employed their registration was checked to make sure it was up to date.
+Work history was checked and an explanation required for any gaps in it.
 The home had disciplinary policies and procedures that staff confirmed they understood.

-During our visit we saw that there was enough staff to meet people's needs and support them to do as they wished.
+During our visit we saw that there was enough staff to meet people's needs and support them to do what they wanted.
 This was reflected in the way people did the activities they wished safely.
-We saw one care worker support a person using the service upstairs, in the chair lift and another bringing a person down.
-The carer workers were attentive, reassuring and took their time to make sure that the people were properly strapped into the chair and arrived safely.
+The care workers were attentive, reassuring and took their time to make sure that people were supported safely when moving around the home.
+One relative told us, "There are always enough staff."
 The staff rota showed that support was flexible to meet people's needs at all times and there were suitable arrangements for cover in the absence of staff due to annual leave or sickness.
+This was through the use of bank and agency staff.
+The registered manager said that whenever possible the same agency staff were used as they were familiar with people using the service, their likes and dislikes and routines.

 Medicine was safely administered to people using the service.
 The staff who administered medicine were appropriately trained and this was refreshed annually.
 They also had access to updated guidance.
 The medicine records for all people using the service were checked and found to be fully completed and up to date.
 This included the controlled drugs register that had each entry counter signed by two staff members who were authorised and qualified to do so.
 A controlled drug register records the dispensing of specific controlled drugs.
-Medicine kept by the home was regularly monitored at each shift handover and audited.
-The drugs were safely stored in a locked facility and appropriately disposed of if no longer required.
+Medicine kept by the home was regularly monitored at each shift handover and audited monthly.
+The drugs were safely stored in a locked facility, records of the temperature of fridges where medicine was stored were kept and medicine was appropriately disposed of if no longer required.
 There were medicine profiles for each person in place.